peterhry/peterhrynkow.com/_posts/2019-01-01-testing-molecules.md

 ### Testing Molecules

 Action creators, reducers, and selectors are like atoms that when combined with a component create a molecule.
-By testing a molecule you’re indirectly testing its atoms, but more importantly, you’re ensuring that the atoms work together.
-So instead of writing a unit test for every atom in your application, zoom out a bit and write some integration tests for the _molecules_.

-This means testing your connected components from UI event to UI update.
-Here is an example:
+Here's an example:

 ```jsx
 import React from 'react'